 Feast day: 3 December

-Francis Xavier was born in the royal castle of Xavier, in the Kingdom of Navarre in 1506.
+Francis Xavier was born in the royal castle of Xavier, in the Kingdom of Navarre, in 1506.
 His father, Juan de Jasso y Atondo, was the seneschal of Xavier castle.
 He came from a prosperous farming family and had acquired a doctorate in law at the university of Bologna.
 He later became a privy councillor and finance minister to King John III of Navarre.
 Francis’ mother was sole heiress to two noble Navarrese families.
-In 1512 Ferdinand of Aragon invaded Navarre, and in 1516 Francis’ brothers took part in a Navarrese-French attempt to drive the Spanish out.
+In 1512 Ferdinand of Aragon invaded Navarre.
+In 1516 Francis’ brothers took part in a Navarrese-French attempt to drive the Spanish out.
 As a result the family lands were confiscated and much of the castle destroyed.
 Francis’ father had died in 1515.

-The Japanese did not convert easily; many of them were Buddhist or Shinto.
+The Japanese did not convert easily.
+Already many of them were Buddhist or Shinto.
 They found it hard to believe in the goodness of a God who created everything, some of which become evil.
-They also found the concept of hell and the possibility of some of their ancestors being there very hard to accept.
-Initially Francis was welcomed by the Shingon monks, using Japanese words to convey his message but when the monks found he was preaching a rival religion they became hostile.
+They also found the concept of Hell and the possibility of some of their ancestors being there, very hard. to accept.
+Initially Francis was welcomed by the Shingon monks, using Japanese words to convey his message, but when the monks found he was preaching a rival religion they became hostile.

 Francis worked for more than two years in Japan and had some success, establishing congregations in Hirado, Yamaguchi and Bungo.
 He saw Jesuits settled there.
 He began his journey back to India but a tempest forced him to stop on an island near Guangzhou, Guangdong, China, where he met an old friend, Diego Pereira, a rich merchant.
 Pereira gave him a letter from some Portuguese prisoners, asking for a Portuguese ambassador to speak to the Chinese Emperor on their behalf.
 He then stopped at Malacca and was back in Goa in 1552.